XSecurity/XSecurity/checker/README.md

     | | |____XSecurity

-######Overwrite the llvm working folder with repo files
+######Overwrite the llvm working folder with Repo Files

-NOTE:
+**NOTE:  If you are using the most recent version of Clang project**

-- Before overwriting the files, please take note of Checkers.td in llvm/tools/clang/lib/StaticAnalyzer/Checkers of [llvm working folder](#llvm_working_folder).
+- Before overwriting the files, please take note of Checkers.td and CMakeLists.txt in llvm/tools/clang/lib/StaticAnalyzer/Checkers of [llvm working folder](#llvm_working_folder).
 We suggest that you do not overwrite it right away, you may have the latest llvm source code and they may have addded more checkers compared to the checkers we have when we created our checkers.
-- It is highly advised that you compare the two versions of Checkers.td and add only the portion applicable to MSecIOSAppSec.
+- It is highly advised that you compare the two versions of the said files and add only the portion applicable to MSecIOSAppSec.
 - Copy the the files under [checker folder](#checker_folder) to the root folder of your [llvm working folder](#llvm_working_folder).

     $ cp -ir < checker folder > < llvm working folder >